 According to Jim Kerley, LIMRA's chief membership officer, “Consumers today are confronted with more financial demands than ever.
 Younger shoppers in particular realize they need life insurance, but it’s not a priority for them."

 One way to make it more of a priority for younger and older consumers alike, he adds, is to reinforce just how cheap life insurance can be—especially if you spend a bit less on eating out, movies, even your daily coffee run and use the savings to fund an insurance policy instead.

-This keeps more people than you may imagine from buying life insurance, as the aforementioned study conducted by LIMRA and Life Happens found that nearly 40 percent of respondents have refrained from it due to the apprehension they feel for insurance agents.
+This keeps more people than you may imagine from buying life insurance.
+The aforementioned study conducted by LIMRA and Life Happens found that nearly 40 percent of respondents didn't purchase it because of insurance agents.

-If this describes you, there are a number of places you can go to read up on any companies you're considering doing business with, with A.M.
-Best, the Better Business Bureau, the National Association of Insurance Commissioners, and your state insurance commissioner's office being four great examples.
+If this describes you, there are a number of places you can go to read up on any companies you're looking at.
+A.M.
+Best, the Better Business Bureau, the National Association of Insurance Commissioners, and your state insurance commissioner's office are four great examples.

 Another way of putting the above is to say that a lot of people procrastinate when it comes purchasing a life insurance policy.

 "Even though they recognize the value of life insurance and are aware of their need for it, many consumers [30 percent, according to the most recent Insurance Barometer Study] just haven’t gotten around to taking care of that need," Silverhart says.